-- (a) Permits Required: No person may drill, operate, equip, complete, or alter the size of a well or well pump without first obtaining a permit or approved pre-registration, as applicable, from the District as provided by statutory law and these rules. - (b) Permit Amendment Required: A permit amendment is required prior to any deviation from the permit terms regarding the maximum amount of groundwater to be produced from a well, ownership of a well or permit, the location of a proposed well, the purpose of use of the groundwater, the location of use of the groundwater, or the drilling and operation of additional wells, even if aggregate withdrawals remain the same.
+- (a) Permits Required: No person may drill, operate, equip, complete, or alter the size of a well or well pump without first obtaining a permit or approved pre-registration, as applicable, from the District as provided by statutory law and these rules. - (b) Permit Amendment Required: A permit amendment is required prior to any deviation from the permit terms regarding the maximum amount of groundwater to be produced from a well, the location of a proposed well, the purpose of use of the groundwater, the location of use of the groundwater, or the drilling and operation of additional wells, even if aggregate withdrawals remain the same.
 A Historic and Existing Use Permit may not be amended to modify the purpose of use for which the Historic and Existing Use Permit was originally granted, but may be amended to modify the place of use to a place inside or outside the district.
-The District may authorize a permit holder to lease or otherwise transfer ownership of a Historic and Existing Use Permit or the amount of groundwater production authorized under such a permit, as long as the purpose of use does not change and as long as the withdrawal is made from the same aquifer and within the same management zone, if applicable, and such transfers are subject to the Rule 11.9.1 and Rule 11.10.10. - (c) Absent an express reservation of rights in the transferor, the transfer of ownership of the well(s) designated by a permit is presumed to transfer ownership of the permit, and the transfer of the land and well site on which the well is located is presumed to transfer ownership of the well.
-The ownership of a permit may be transferred separately from the ownership of a well or place of use, subject to these Rules and permit conditions.
+The District may authorize a permit holder to lease or otherwise transfer ownership of a Historic and Existing Use Permit or the amount of groundwater production authorized under such a permit, as long as the purpose of use does not change and as long as the withdrawal is made from the same aquifer and within the same management zone, if applicable, and such transfers are subject to the Rule 11.9.1 and Rule 11.10.10.

+- (c) Absent an express reservation of rights in the transferor, the transfer of ownership of the well(s) designated by a permit is presumed to transfer ownership of the permit, and the transfer of the land and well site on which the well is located is presumed to transfer ownership of the well.
+The ownership of a permit may be transferred separately from the ownership of water rights and a well and land and well site on which the well is located, subject to these Rules and permit conditions, with sufficient documentation of an ownership or contractual right to hold the permit.
 If a transferor retains any interest in the permit, the District may issue a second permit to the transferee that contains the benefits severed and transferred.
-The District may thereafter amend the permit of the transferor accordingly, along with any appropriate conditions relevant to the transfer imposed by the District.
-The District shall limit the amount of production authorized in the transfer of a permit to a different location of use to the amount of water produced and beneficially used by the transferor under the original permit. - (d) If the production authorized for two or more wells that have been aggregated to function as part of a Well System under Rule 11.2 and one or more wells under the Well System will be transferred, the District may allocate a pro rata share of the total authorized production to each well transferred unless the conveyance documents transferring the well(s) clearly provides for a different method of allocation. - (e) The District shall schedule a hearing for all activities for which a permit or permit
+The District may thereafter amend the permit of the transfer accordingly, along with any appropriate conditions relevant to the transfer imposed by the District.
+The District shall limit the amount of production authorized in the transfer of a permit to a different location of use to the amount of water produced and beneficially used by the transferor under the original permit. - (d) If the production authorized for two or more wells that have been aggregated to function as part of a Well System under Rule 11.2 and one or more wells under the Well System will be transferred, the District may allocate a pro rata share of the total authorized production to each well transferred unless the conveyance documents transferring the well(s) clearly provides for a different method of allocation. - (e) Upon submission to the District of written notice of transfer of ownership or control of any water right or water well covered by a permit and documents evidencing the transfer, the District's General Manager will amend the permit to reflect the new owner(s).